SwiftStrike24/vibetranscribe/README.md

 ### Microphone Selection

 - Click on the microphone icon dropdown in the status bar
-- Select your preferred input device from the list
+- Select your preferred input device from the list with clean, user-friendly device names
+- No more confusing technical labels or duplicate entries
+- The app intelligently filters and displays only unique microphones
+- Default devices are clearly marked and prioritized at the top of the list
 - The app will remember your selection for future sessions

 ## How It Works